Laura J. Richardson: Junior and field officer career

 Richardson was commissioned into the United States Army Aviation Branch in 1986 as a second lieutenant.
 Richardson flew Sikorsky UH-60 Black Hawk helicopters in the 128th Aviation Company (Assault Helicopter).
 She was promoted to first lieutenant in 1988 and subsequently was administrative officer, executive officer, and platoon leader with 1st Battalion, 501st Aviation Regiment.
 She transferred to the 17th Aviation Brigade as an assistant logistics officer in 1989 and served in South Korea before returning to the 501st Aviation Regiment as a personnel officer in the 4th Battalion in 1990.
 Richardson commanded Headquarters and Headquarters Company, 4th Battalion from September 1990 to September 1991, and was promoted to captain in March 1991.

 Richardson attended the Aviation Officer Advanced Course at Fort Rucker in 1991–1992 and took command of Company B, 1st Battalion, 158th Aviation Regiment in July 1992.
 She later served as the battalion's personnel officer (S-1).
 In 1995–96 she was a trainer in the Battle Command Training Program at Fort Leavenworth before spending a year as a student at the Army Command and General Staff College.
 Promoted to major in March 1997, Richardson became operations officer and then executive officer of 9th Battalion, 101st Aviation Regiment.

 Richardson served as a military aide to Vice President Al Gore between February 1999 and January 2001.
 That year she was promoted to lieutenant colonel and became deputy operations officer of the 101st Airborne Division (Air Assault).
 From July 2002 to May 2004 Richardson was commander of 5th Battalion, 101st Aviation Regiment and served with that unit on Operation Iraqi Freedom.
-During that time, she was featured on the cover of the March 24, 2003 edition of Time magazine.
+During that time, she was featured on the cover of the 24 March 2003 edition of Time magazine.
 She, her husband, and their daughter were the subjects of a story by Nancy Gibbs entitled "An American Family Goes to War", in which they were described as "...the first husband and wife battalion commanders in the new married-with-children military".
 She was Army campaign planner with the deputy chief of staff for operations and plans from 2004 to 2006.
-She was awarded a Master of Science degree from the Industrial College of the Armed Forces (now the Dwight D. Eisenhower School for National Security and Resource Strategy) at Fort McNair in June 2007.
-Promoted to colonel, she was commander of the Army garrison at Fort Myer until October 2009 when she was chief of the United States Senate liaison division for the Secretary of the Army.
+In 2007, she was awarded a Master of Science degree from the National Defense University's Industrial College of the Armed Forces (now the Dwight D. Eisenhower School for National Security and Resource Strategy) at Fort McNair.
+Promoted to colonel, she was commander of the Army garrison at Fort Myer until October 2009 when she was assigned as chief of the United States Senate liaison division for the Secretary of the Army.